ROAResearch/yii2-app-roa/.github/ISSUE_TEMPLATE/yii2-roa-issue.md

 ---
-name: Yii2 Roa issue
+name: Yii2-ROA issue
-about: Report an issue for Yii2 ROA
+about: Report an issue for Yii2-ROA

 ---